 \subsection{Results of Case One}

-From case one, advantages indicate that:
+The advantages from case one indicate that:

-1) the software architecture is divided clearly into flexible layer, control layer, and algorithm layer.
+1) The software architecture is clearly divided into the flexible, control, and algorithm layers.
 The same control program and algorithms could be reused.
-The separated control and algorithm layer programs could be developed by different level programmer when a new application has some customized requirements; 2) the parameters interacted between $VS$ and $ePLC$ could be associated using the $PT$.
-Meanwhile, the $PF$s contained the parameters could be carried to every layers.
-This makes it that when more parameters need to be interacted, only the $PT$ should be changed without reprogramming; 3) the customized structure of $ePLC$, favorable memory allocation, and Petri-Net based multi-threading structure make it possible that high-performance algorithms could run in single processor.
-From the view of the applications, the proposed architecture is also easily applied to very different another case.
+The separated control and algorithm layer programs could be developed by different-level programmers when a new application has some customized requirements.

+2) The parameters that interacted between the $VS$ and the $ePLC$ could be associated using the $PT$.
+Meanwhile, the $PF$s contained the parameters that could be carried to every layer.
+Hence, when more parameters need to be interacted, only the $PT$ should be changed without reprogramming.

+3) The customized structure of the $ePLC$, favorable memory allocation, and Petri-Net-based multi-threading structure make it possible for high-performance algorithms to run in a single processor.
+From the view of applications, the proposed architecture can also be easily applied to very different cases.

 \subsection{Case Two: Binocular Catching Robot}